Yasuhiko Asahina

 Yasuhiko Asahina (朝比奈泰彦 Asahina Yasuhiko; April 16, 1881 – June 30, 1975) was a Japanese chemist and lichenologist.

+Asahina was nominated for the Nobel Prize in Chemistry in 1951 and 1952, but did not win the award.

 Early life

 During his childhood, Asahina developed an interest in plants.
-In 1902, he enrolled in the School of Pharmacy at Tokyo Imperial University, from which he graduated in 1905.
+In 1902, he enrolled in the School of Pharmacy at Tokyo Imperial University, where he graduated in 1905.
 Asahina stayed at the university to research the chemical principles of Chinese traditional medicine under Junichiro Shimoyama.
-His first paper on styracitol isolation from Styrax obassia was published in 1907.
-In 1909, Asahina travelled to Zurich to study phytochemistry under Richard Willstätter.
-He continued his research on chlorophyll until 1912, when he moved to Berlin.
-He spent three months in Germany working in the laboratory of Professor Emil Fischer on a styracitol experiment.
+His first paper, on styracitol isolation from Styrax obassia, was published in 1907.
+In 1909, Asahina traveled to Zürich to study phytochemistry under Richard Willstätter.
+He continued his research on chlorophyll until 1912 when he moved to Berlin.
+He spent three months in Germany working in Professor Emil Fischer's laboratory on a styracitol experiment.